 So, it turns out that yes, excessive alcohol consumption can have an effect on your pancreas, and a negative one at that.

-Alcohol consumption can lead to a condition known as pancreatitis.
+Toxic effects of alcohol consumption can lead to a condition known as acute and chronic pancreatitis.
 Pancreatitis is when there is inflammation of the pancreas.

 There is also an overproduction of molecules known as enzymes that are released by the pancreas, and when this happens, the enzymes begin to attack the cells of the pancreas themselves.